- Where do I apply for a firearms certificate?

 - What are the laws on importing knives?

 The only type of weapons prohibited for importation are those listed under the 1991 Order on offensive weapons and the 2009 amendment to it.
 This order includes flick knives and several types of disguised knives among other weapons.
 Other type of knives can be imported, however an individual could be charged for possession of same in public without a lawful reason as set out in Section 9 of the Firearms and Offensive Weapons Act 1990.

 - Are airsoft imitation firearms and other realistic replicas legal?

 Airsoft imitation firearms with a muzzle energy of under one joule are not classed as firearms under the law and do not need to have a firearms certificate.
 Nor do other non-firing replicas.
 Recent legislation does make it an offence to possess a realistic imitation firearm in a public place without lawful authority or reasonable excuse.
 The penalties include up to five years imprisonment.

-- Can I import and sell realistic imitation firearms?
+- Can I import for sale realistic imitation firearms?

-Section 40 of the Criminal Justice (Miscellaneous Provisions) Act 2009. requires that a person who wants to import or sell realistic imitation firearms will have to register with this Department and meet certain standards.
-We are currently establishing this Register and inviting pre-registrations.
+Section 40 of the Criminal Justice (Miscellaneous Provisions) Act 2009. requires that a person who wants to import for sale realistic imitation firearms will have to register with this Department and meet certain standards

 You should read section 40 of the Act then click here for more information on pre-registering.